ruhamds/Insurance_risk_analysis_and_predictive_modeling-/README.md

 Insurance Risk Analysis and Predictive Modeling 📈 Overview
 This repository contains code and data pipelines for analyzing insurance policies from February 2014 to August 2015.
-The project assesses risk and profitability through Exploratory Data Analysis (EDA), statistical hypothesis testing, and a reproducible data pipeline using Data Version Control (DVC).
-Key objectives:
+The project assesses risk and profitability through Exploratory Data Analysis (EDA), statistical hypothesis testing, and a reproducible pipeline using Data Version Control (DVC).
+Key objectives include:

 Calculate Loss Ratio (TotalClaims / TotalPremium) and analyze variations by Province, VehicleType, and Gender.
 Identify distributions, outliers, and temporal trends in TotalPremium and TotalClaims.